The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New

 Between 1799 and 1805, German scientist Alexander von Humboldt traveled to America.
 Everywhere he went, he took notice of the people, the costumes, and the landscapes.
 His visit to Mexico (1803-1804) was no different.
 From these experiences, he published multiple books with descriptions and drawings that impressed the European audience.
 Many traveled to see for themselves those “exotic” places.

 Artists were inspired too.
 The landscape genre was acquiring singular importance in the Western tradition and the American continent provided new subjects to depict.
-And since there were not prominent Mexican artists, they easily entered the scene.
+And since there were no prominent Mexican artists, they easily entered the scene.
 Many cultural magazines ended up using their works and their explorations resulted in amazing rediscoveries.
-As Humboldt did, they produced illustrated books.
+As Humboldt did, they produced illustrated books

 Octaviano d’Alvimar was one of the first traveling artists in Mexico.
 However, his primary concern was not the landscape.
-He arrived in 1808 under Napoleon I’s orders for a secret mission.
+He arrived in 1808 under the order of Napoleon I for a secret mission.
 He arrived in Texas and was imprisoned.
 In Guanajuato, he met two national heroes, Miguel Hidalgo and Ignacio Allende, and raised suspicion of his conspiracy for which he was expelled.
-Later, he returned once more after the independence war concluded (1822-3).
+Later, he returned once more after the independence war concluded (1822-1823).
 This time, he offered his services to Augustin de Iturbide (Mexico’s future emperor).
 Nonetheless, he left after joining a group of conspirators.